 To combat this, Google is testing every app through an Android device.
 In other words, it installs normally from the Play Store in a normal device environment.
 It then waits by collecting the information that is transmitted between the device and the Google servers.

-So engineers can see if the app is behaving suspiciously or doing things it's not allowed to do with settings or (without permission).
+So engineers can see if the app behaves suspiciously or does things that can not do with security settings or protocols (without permission).

-If an app tries to interrupt communication between Google's servers and the device, engineers analyze the data and find out what the app installed.
+If an application tries to interrupt communication between Google servers and the device, engineers analyze the login details and find out what the application installed.

 Let's say this is one of the many ways Google uses to protect Android users.

-But we should add that none of these processes are perfect and you can still download with Malware from the Play Store.
+But we should add that none of these processes are perfect and you can still download Malware apps from the Play Store.